School Residencies

 Coral Sea

-November 2018 - July 2019, Hanover primary school, Islington
+November 2018 - July 2019, Hanover Primary School, Islington.

-A project led by artist in residence Lily Hawkes.
+Artist in residence Lily Hawkes.

 Click here to read more.